-IIn Colorado most lawns are comprised of cool-season grasses.
+In Colorado, most lawns are cool-season grasses.
 Kentucky Bluegrass is the most popular grass accounting for 95% of all turf areas.
 Tall Fescue is second and becoming more popular.
 The growing season for these grasses is April to October.
-A well designed and maintained automatic sprinkler system is highly recommended in Colorado to maintain turf and to use water wisely.
-The following information applies to Kentucky Bluegrass and Tall Fescue.
+A well designed and maintained automatic sprinkler system is recommended for Colorado lawns and to use water wisely.
+The following information applies to Kentucky Bluegrass, Tall Fescue, Fine Fescue, and Perennial Ryegrass.

 - 1st Stage — Grass blades turn bluish-gray